 Picture gender inequality in the workplace and the first thing that comes to mind is probably the gender pay gap.
-After all, it’s still considerably problematic.
-In January last year, the Ministry of Manpower (MOM) released a report detailing the gender pay gap in Singapore.
-It found that in 2018, the unadjusted pay gap was at 16.3 per cent.
-The adjusted pay gap was at 6 per cent or $324 a month.
+After all, it’s still considerably problematic: in January last year, a report by the Ministry of Manpower (MOM) found that in 2018 the unadjusted pay gap was at 16.3 per cent, while adjusted pay gap was at 6 per cent or $324 a month.

 But here’s the thing: Inequality in the workplace extends beyond pay – there are several other aspects to it that are hardly talked about.
 (Check out the key findings from Her World’s 2020 gender equality survey.)
 Here are six of the top struggles women still face at work.

 “I was afraid to report sexual harassment because I wasn’t sure of the repercussions”

 According to our survey from a few months ago that involved over 3,000 women, close to a quarter of respondents have either been a victim or witness to sexual harassment in the workplace.
 The results are in line with findings by the Association of Women for Action and Research (Aware).

 In January this year, Aware and market research firm Ipsos released results of a nationally representative survey that included both genders.
 When asked, “Have you been sexually harassed in the workplace within the last five years?”, one in five responded in the affirmative.

 More significantly, when specific harassment situations were described to them, two in five reported having experienced such behaviours.
 This shows that people aren’t always aware of what sexual harassment is, and could have been subjected to troubling behaviours without knowing it.